-- 1. The revenues could increase should the Housing Board adjust rental rates - 2.
-For the College Ridge (at Skyline College) budget, as this is the property's first budget. - 3.
+- 1. The budgets attached are as of June 2022 - 2.
+The revenues could increase should the Housing Board adjust rental rates - 3.
+For the College Ridge (at Skyline College) budget, as this is the property's first budget, all data are estimates based on data from other properties.
+Further, placeholder data has been included for maintenance reserves because a reserve study has not yet been prepared for the property. - 4.
 Insurance rates are estimates as final rates have not yet been provided to the District.